-4.3 Terms of employment and salary Current situation Objectives Actions Responsible Part-time and fixedterm employment are more common among women than among men.
-We need to know why women's share of part-time and fixed-term employment is greater than that of men.
+4.3 Terms of employment and salary Current situation Objectives Actions Responsible Part-time and fixed-term employment are more common among women than among men.
+We need to know why women's share of part- time and fixed-term em- ployment is greater than that of men.
 An investigation of the reasons for part-time employment and analysis of gender and age structures among part-time employees and an investigation into whether there are differences between UP and ÖP.
-Personnel Services In most age and staff groups, women continue to be slightly lower than male employees.
-Fair pay in all staff groups regardless of gender or other background in accordance to the Nondiscrimination Act.
+Personnel Services.
+In most age and staff groups, women contin- ue to be slightly lower than male employees.
+Fair pay in all staff groups regardless of gender or other background in ac- cordance to the Non-dis- crimination Act.
 The pay gap within the organization is reviewed and unfair differences are addressed.
-Personnel Services The survey and during the workshop expressed uncertainty as to whether equal treatment is realised in the case of wage setting.
+Personnel Services.
+The survey and during the workshop expressed uncertainty as to wheth- er equal treatment is realised in the case of wage setting.
 There is also an ignorance of how the salary is determined.
 On the intranet there is clear and accessible information about how the salary is calculated.
 Information sessions on salary setting are arranged for the employees.
 Training for managers in the principles of fair pay.
-Personnel Services
+Personnel Services.
+There are various informal reward systems at ÅAU's faculties, which creates envy and suspicion of unequal treatment.
+Common principles of reward systems.
+The reward systems at different faculties are reviewed and common principles are developed.
+Faculties in consultation with Personnel Services.

-2 The focus areas, objectives and measures of the action programme were presented at a workshop, which was attended by representatives of teaching staff, other staff, occupational safety, Personnel Services (HR), union representatives and international personnel as well as personnel from the subjects Gender Studies, Minority Research and the degree programme Social Exclusion
+&lt;sup>4 The focus areas, objectives and measures of the action programme were presented at a workshop, which was attended by representatives of teaching staff, other staff, occupational safety, Personnel Services (HR), union representatives and international personnel as well as personnel from the subjects Gender Studies, Minority Research and the degree programme.
+Social Exclusion.